rezpe/proba_vis_article/perez2021visprob.md

 No user guidance on the process
 No visualization of the process

+Deepar states nodel need minimal manual intervention in order to set ti but it does not explain the result of the training.

 # State of Art

+Interactive ML to calibrate and then use the model.

 # Tool Description
 # Experiments
 ## Training Experiment